Two-Level Distributed Interference Management for Large-Scale HAPS-Empowered vHetNets: System Model and Problem Formulation

-where $\mathbf{W}^b = [\mathbf{w}^b_1, \dots, \mathbf{w}^b_U] \in \mathbb{C}^{N_b \times U}$ denotes the beamforming weight matrix at BS $b$, $P_b^{\text{max}}$ is the maximum allowable transmit power of BS $b$, and $\gamma_{\text{min}}$ is the minimum required SINR for each UE.
+where $P_b^{\text{max}}$ is the maximum allowable transmit power of BS $b$, and $\gamma_{\text{min}}$ is the minimum required SINR for each UE.
 In problem \eqref{eq:Original_Problem}, constraint \eqref{eq:Original_Problem_const0} ensures that each UE $u$ meets its minimum data rate requirement, while constraint \eqref{eq:Original_Problem_const1} restricts the total transmit power of each BS $b$ to not exceed $P_b^{\text{max}}$.
+Each BS is subject to its own maximum transmit power constraint, i.e., the HAPS and MBSs are assigned distinct power budgets that reflect their hardware capabilities and link budgets.
 Problem \eqref{eq:Original_Problem} is nonconvex due to the objective function \eqref{eq:Original_Problem_Obj} and the nonconvex nature of constraint \eqref{eq:Original_Problem_const0}, rendering it intractable for conventional solvers.
 Typically, problems of this nature can be addressed by developing an iterative algorithm using the SCA framework.
 In each iteration of the SCA, a convex approximation of the original problem is solved.
 The solution obtained at convergence is considered suboptimal relative to the original nonconvex problem.
 Additionally, the approximated problems can be solved using either a centralized or a distributed algorithm.
 However, for large-scale problems, it is advisable to avoid a centralized algorithm, as it requires collecting channel coefficients from all BSs to solve the optimization problem, and thereafter distributing the decisions back to the BSs.
 This process imposes significant signaling overhead on the network.
 Additionally, the centralized approach must solve a large-scale optimization problem to determine the decision variables for the entire network, resulting in high computational complexity.